Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification on manifolds with boundaries

 A relative theory on the boundary of a TQFT has operators whose correlation functions are ambiguous with branch cuts that can be resolved by extending the operators to the bulk TQFT.
 A choice of polarization projects out some of the operators, such that the correlation functions become unambiguous, and this produces an absolute theory that does not require a non-trivial bulk TQFT.
 As discussed in \cite{Gukov:2020btk}, the polarizations are in one-to-one correspondence with the topological boundary conditions of the bulk TQFT,\footnote{ In this work, topological boundary conditions refer to the topological domain walls that separate the theory from an invertible TQFT. } and the absolute theory corresponding to the polarization can be obtained by putting the bulk TQFT on an interval with the relative theory on one end, a topological boundary condition on the other end, and colliding the topological boundary condition with the relative theory by shrinking the interval.
 This produces an absolute theory that does not live on the boundary of a non-invertible TQFT.

-We start with a 6d/7d coupled system with the 7d TQFT described by a three-form Abelian Chern--Simons theory, which has 3-dimensional volume operators that form an Abelian group $D$ under fusion. $D$ is also called the defect group.
+We start with a 6d/7d coupled system with the 7d TQFT described by a three-form Abelian Chern--Simons theory, which has 3-dimensional volume operators that form an Abelian group $D$ under fusion. $D$ is also called the defect group for the 6d boundary theory \cite{DelZotto:2015isa}.
 The volume operators have non-trivial braiding, which induces a bi-linear pairing on $D$:

 The 6d boundary has strings, which are the ending surface of the bulk volume operators.
 For the 6d ${\cal N}=(2,0)$ theory labeled by Lie algebra ${\frak g}$, the strings are valued in the weight lattice of ${\frak g}$.
 The charges of the strings do not obey the Dirac quantization condition.
 The correlation functions of the strings on the boundary are ambiguous, the ambiguity is the bulk braiding $\langle\cdot,\cdot\rangle$ that induces the pairing